 Does he use foul, strong language?
 YES

-Does he get all too excited on something that looks trivial?
+Does he get all too excited about something that looks trivial?
 YES

 Does it look like he is arrogant and rude?
 YES (as one would say “kurang ajar”)

-Does he using the wrong side of the National language?
+Does he use the wrong side of the National language?
 YES (he pronounces “orang” as “olang”)

 BUT at the end of the day, does he have a valid point too?
 YES

 Put yourself in Namewee’s shoes.
 You assemble a wide range of skilful actors from different background, culture and religion and spent the time and money to produce a movie which gets good reviews.

 Then comes along a columnist (from a mainstream newspaper) who then tells the readers not to watch the movie – it is not because the movie was bad but rather because of the director’s past characters.
 Don’t you feel pissed off too?